 - Are there too many clicks?

-- Is there too little data context or too much context on the screen?
+- Is there too little or too much data context on the screen?

 - Does the app require too much training?

-- How involved are your end-users in your initial design?
+- How involved are your end users with an initial design?

 When design fails you typically throw your money away and start over.
 Consider the following:

-In any one of these examples, none of the owners or builders set out to create something that would end up in a design fail highlight reel, but here they are.
-After the fact, it can be fairly obvious to see where things went wrong, but in these cases, it was too late and probably deemed too expensive to redo.
+In any one of these examples, none of the owners or builders set out to create something that would end up in a design fail highlight reel.
+But, after the fact, it can be fairly obvious to see where things went wrong.
+In these cases, it was too late and probably deemed too expensive to redo.

 The question is, how does your application reflect your company?
 Do you want to be seen by your customers a company that understands their needs and prioritizes their experience?